Westoe: Education

 The South Shields campus of South Tyneside College is located on St George's Avenue (just before access to Westoe Village) and serves further education to people ages 14 years and older.

 Recreation

 Westoe Rugby Football Club

-Westoe Rugby Football Club, which was established in 1875, is one of the oldest organisations still in the Westoe area today.
+Westoe Rugby Football Club, which was established in 1875, is one of the oldest organizations still in the Westoe area today.
 The club has continuously occupied its original ground, directly opposite Westoe Village, since its establishment, and is today one of the local community hubs of the area.

-Robert Readhead Park
+Readhead Park

-Robert Readhead was a local businessman, and was the eldest son of John Readhead, who founded John Readhead and Sons Limited, a noted local shipwright and marine engineering firm.
+Robert Readhead was a local businessman and was the eldest son of John Readhead, who founded John Readhead and Sons Limited, a noted local shipwright and marine engineering firm.
 Joining his father's business as an apprentice, Readhead stuck with the firm and eventually became one of the directors, retiring from active involvement in 1909 to take a larger community role - something he continued for the next 40 years (including four years spent as mayor).